The Bonnie Stuart Building Adaptive Reuse

 Adapting for the 21st Century

-A former shoe factory that is now one of the very few facilities in Ontario with significant ownership by artists, is also the home of our office since 1999.
+A former shoe factory that is now one of the very few facilities in Ontario with significant ownership by artists, was also the home of our office from 1999 until 2021.

 The building was adaptively re-used from an iconic shoe factory to a multipurpose facility for cultural and art production that contains: